 For the years ended December 31, 2014 and 2013, a decrease of 100 basis points in the levels of interest rates, with all other variables held constant, would result in a decrease in the interest expense on our average outstanding floating rate debt of \$2 million, as the current LIBOR rate is less than 1%.
 An increase of 100 basis points in the levels of interest rates, with all other variables held constant, would result in an increase in the interest expense on our average outstanding floating rate debt of \$14 million for the year ended December 31, 2014.
-The main cause of the increase from \$1 million for the year ended December 31, 2013, is the addition of the \$1.1 billion term loan we obtained in connection with the acquisition of LPS on January 2, 2014.
+The main cause of the increase from \$1 million for the year ended December 31, 2014.
+The main cause of the increase from \$1 million of LPS on January 2, 2014.
 See Note B for further discussion on this acquisition.